meadsteve/meadsteve.github.io/_posts/2024-10-08-ladder-of-bug-discovery-joy.markdown

 Higher up the ladder is better.

+## The Steps

-* Step 0: The bug exists, users are annoyed but work around it.
+### Step 0 - The bug exists, you never learn about it
+Users are annoyed but work around it

-* Step 1: A user tells you about the bug
+### Step 1 -  A user tells you about the bug

-* Step 2: Automated logging/alarms tell you about the bug
+### Step 2 -  Automated logging/alarms tell you about the bug

-* Step 3: A deploy is prevented by a liveness/readiness probe catching the bug
+### Step 3 -  A deploy is prevented by a liveness/readiness probe catching the bug

-* Step 4: During automated integration tests
+### Step 4 -  During automated integration tests

-* Step 5: During automated unit tests
+### Step 5 -  During automated unit tests

-* Step 6: Whilst coding because of the type system
+### Step 6 -  Whilst coding because of the type system

-* Step 7: The bug can not exist in your code because of the design
+### Step 7 -  The bug can not exist in your code because of the design